-To reset a tripmeter, select it by pushing the button, and then push it again for at least three seconds.
+To reset a tripmeter, select it by pushing the "RESET/SELECT" button, and then push it again for at least three seconds.
 If you do not reset the fuel reserve tripmeter manually, it will reset itself automatically and the display will return to the prior mode after refueling and traveling 5 km (3 mi).

-The display cannot be changed back to "TRIP F" after pushing the button.

-Oil change indicator "Oil change"

-This indicator comes on at the initial 1000 km (600 mi) and every 3000 km (1800 mi) thereafter to indicate that the engine oil should be changed.
-(See page 6-8)
+The display cannot be changed back to "TRIP F" after pushing the "RE-SET/SELECT" button.
+Oil change indicator "OIL CHANGE" This indicator comes on at the initial 1000 km (600 mi), then at 3000 km (1800 mi) and every 3000 km (1800 mi) thereafter to indicate that the engine oil should be changed.
+(See page 6-9)